Down the Line

 Recent Past Events

-I presented on my current book project at the College of Wooster on February 7 and Denison University on February 8.
+I presented on my new book at Boston University on November 15 in their ancient philosophy workshop.
+I presented a lecture on the book at the College of Wooster on February 7 and Denison University on February 8.
 The lecture was called, “The Matter of Sexual Difference in Aristotle’s Biology.”
 Students of College of Wooster interviewed me for their undergraduate journal, which they are publishing soon.

 I spoke on the continued problems of online harassment in philosophy at SPEP in October.